Define once. Run everywhere.

 npx stacktora sync # regenerate all files from stacktora.json

-npx stacktora check # show what would change, without writing
+npx stacktora check # show which files would change, without writing

 npx stacktora init # create a starter stacktora.json here